 The name on the menu may say “burgers,” but burgers are not, as a hard and fast, intractable rule, synonymous with fast food.
 If anything, Gontram has simultaneously slowed down and upscaled the concept of fast food.
 He does more to defeat the stereotype of burgers being unhealthy and greasy than perhaps any other burger restaurant in Albuquerque.
 If the menu alone doesn’t tell you this is no run-of-the-mill burger joint, it will be very obvious this is no “gobble and go” fast-food emporium when you don’t see a drive-up window anywhere in sight.
 In fact, you’re more apt to saunter into the restaurant than to make a mad dash from your car.
 That’s the pace at which the restaurant operates.

 When you walk in, you’ll be amiably greeted and escorted to your table where you’ll be presented a well-organized menu.
 Take in the swanky digs.
 The ambiance is elegant in a neo-modern way with ebony ceilings and stark tri-colored walls.
 Seating is utilitarian and comfortable and includes a bar complete with high-back stools from where you can order beer or wine An attentive wait staff will check up on you frequently, but not to the point where it becomes a nuisance.
 Your first visit should be for a burger.
+Weather permitting, take a seat in the patio, a spacious Dude-friendly place to enjoy a great meal.

 The beef is fresh ground daily and char-grilled to order with an intriguing selection of condiments to adorn each burger.
 Burgers are served on a toasted brioche bun from Fano Bread Bakery, an Albuquerque institution.
 Adkins devotees can opt instead for a 12-ounce Harris Ranch hamburger steak sans bun, char-grilled to order with Gorgonzola cream and caramelized onions.
 A char-grilled Asian glazed salmon with grilled vegetables is also available and you can also substitute an all natural chicken breast for any burger.